ChetaniyaBajaj/gaurav.github.io/content/featured/Flipkart/index.md

   - Graphics
 ---

-Our **Restaurant Management System**, built with the Spring Framework, addresses key needs of restaurant owners based on real-world feedback.
+Our **Restaurant Management System**, addresses key needs of restaurant owners based on real-world feedback.

 It includes features like **tax calculations**, **expenditure tracking**, **customer and menu management**, all presented graphically for user-friendly operation.
 This project exemplifies how technology can streamline business operations effectively.